 The Level 1 qualification has a points score worth the equivalent of 2 GCSEs at D grade.
 The Level 2 qualification has a points score worth the equivalent of 2 x GCSE at B grade.

-Who to talk to: Miss A. Belton
+Who to talk to: Miss A. Belton or Mr J. Killingsworth

 DIPLOMA IN ENGINEERING (NVQ)

 What will you learn?